shay-sagzan/Checkers-Game-VanillaJS/README.md

 # Final-Project

-This is the final project of Cyber4s pre-course
+This is the final project of Cyber4s pre-course.

+Enjoy!